Canon 6D vs Leica SL

-The SL is a recent model that features in the current product line-up of Leica.
-In contrast, the 6D has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 6D was succeeded by the Canon 6D Mark II, while the SL was followed by the Leica SL2.
+Both the 6D and the SL have been discontinued, but can regularly be found used on eBay.
+The 6D was replaced by the Canon 6D Mark II, while the SL was followed by the Leica SL2.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 6D Manual (free pdf) or the online Leica SL Manual.

 So what conclusions can be drawn?
 Is the Canon 6D better than the Leica SL or vice versa?
 The listing below highlights the relative strengths of the two models.